Health Insurance in New Zealand for Expats

 How Routine Doctor Visits Work

-Family doctors and general practitioners are the first points of contact for patients.
+Family doctors and general practitioners are the first available points of contact for patients.
 You need to see them in order to get referrals to specialists.
 They’re also the people to see for prescriptions and all non-emergencies.
 Offices vary from small, single doctor practices with one part-time administrator to large clinics which include a support staff of nurses and other medical practitioners.